 The truth is that we've made this pasta recipe at home for some time already.
 This Creamy Broccoli Pasta or this Creamy Spinach Pasta is a dish that we try to make weekly or at least every second week.
-We love pesto sauce and this is just as good but loaded with green veggies.
+We love pesto sauce, and this is just as good but loaded with green veggies.

 This is one of the simplest recipes you can find on our blog.
 All you need to make this easy broccoli pasta are a few ingredients, a big pot, a colander, and a blender or food processor.

-Ingredients and subtitutions
+Ingredients and substitutions

 Spinach.
 You can use baby spinach or regular spinach.
 If you are using frozen spinach, make sure they are completely thawed before adding them to the blender.